bcgsc/mavis/docs/source/glossary.rst

         For any sequence its contribution to the score is divided by the number of mappings to give less weight to multimaps

+    contig_complexity
+        :class:`float` - The minimum amount any two bases account for of the proportion of contig sequence

     contig_remapped_reads
         :class:`int` - the number of reads from the input bam that map to the assembled contig